awesome-panel/transformers-agent-ui/README.md

     - See also [hf #23354](https://github.com/huggingface/transformers/issues/23354)
   - [ ] Restrict store to user session
 - [ ] Deploy to Hugging Face
+- [ ] Build a sample store and collect data on runs

 ## Maybe list